10 Reasons Why Chenille Plant is Dying and their Remedies

 How to fix it

-Place your Chenille Plant in a more shaded spot or instal a light curtain to shield the plant from hot direct sunlight to prevent its eventual death.
+Position your Chenille Plant in a more shaded spot or instal a light curtain to shield the plant from direct sunlight to prevent its eventual death.

-Cold drafts coupled with soggy soil will cause sudden drops in temperature which will lead to reduced growth in Chenille Plant and eventual death of the plant.
+Both cold and hot drafts will cause sudden temperature flactuations which will lead to stunted growth, yellowing, leaf drop and eventual death of the plant.

 How to fix it